kaihuchen/CareAlert/README.md

 This article introduces a set of test scenarios aimed at gauging the performance of a Large Multimodal Model (LMM) as an  **vision component of a fictitius home robot**, named GuardianBot.
 In these scenarios, the LLM takes on the role of a protector, with the responsibility to keep members of the household safe by spotting hazards and threats.

 The primary objective of these tests is to evaluate whether a given LMM has the **commonsense capacity** to identify **any scenarios in a household that may require further attention**, so that a certain people in charge can be notified.

+# Table of Contents
+1. Test Summary
+2. Test Cases
+3. Status of This Project
+4. Other Resources

 ## Test Summary